chaseruskin/legoHDL/ROADMAP.md

 ## Roadmap to Release v0.1.0

-- [ ] implement versioning (folders for each version created on-demand) (installing spec. versions)
+- [!] when installing a version, go through all vhdl code and append the version to the entity name's for that block

+- [!] install a level for majors (gets rewritten when a new install comes that fulfills this level)
+	ex: /v0
+		/v1
+		/v2
+	-> allows user to just use halfadder_v1 without long specific version (form of dependency resolution) u0 : entity common.halfadder_v1_0
+		uX : entity common.halfadder_v1_1_0
+	-> referencing an entity without version will refer to 'latest', (the actual full branch kept in install)

 - [ ] when installing or downloading a block, auto-install dependencies if found in remote or block is in cache (and required version is not created)

 - [ ] when running export/graph command, auto-install dependencies if DNE and found in remote or block is in cache (and required version is not created)

-- [!] implement update/upgrade command (have -all flag to update all installs, otherwise update by block name?) (could occur on refresh command?)
+- [ ] implement update/upgrade command (have -all flag to update all installs, otherwise update by block name?) (could occur on refresh command?)

 - [ ] implement additional "help" command documentation